 I am a PhD candidate in Electrical Engineering at Stanford University.
 I am working on AI for Robotics in Intelligent and Interactive Autonomous Systems Group (ILIAD), and advised by Prof. Dorsa Sadigh.
 I am spending Summer 2021 as a research intern at Google under the supervision of Dr. Yinlam Chow and Dr. Mohammad Ghavamzadeh.

-My research interests are: machine learning, artificial intelligence, and their applications for safe and interactive robotics.
-I am also interested in image processing and the applications of information theory.
+My research interests are: machine learning, artificial intelligence (AI), and their applications for safe and interactive robotics.
+I also work on AI and optimization for autonomous driving and traffic management.

 Before coming to Stanford, I was an undergraduate student in the Department of Electrical and Electronics Engineering at Bilkent University, where I had chance to work in Imaging and Computational Neuroscience Laboratory (ICON Lab) in National Magnetic Resonance Research Center under the supervision of Prof. Tolga Çukur with a focus on compressed sensing reconstructions, coil compression, and bSSFP banding suppression in MRI.
 I also worked on generalized approximate message passing algorithms as an intern in Prof. Rudiger Urbanke's Communication Theory Laboratory (LTHC) in EPFL, under the supervision of Dr. Jean Barbier, for a summer.